muymoo/ServiceWorker-server-sync-example/examples/books/README.md

 * Download a portion of a book (e.g. chapter)
 * See books covers in a 'library'
 * See which books are cached and which are not.
+* User selects which books to download, and which not to